If you’re trying for a baby chances are you’re hoping to fall pregnant on your first try.

 If you are currently not using any method to detect ovulation you will more than likely get good results with this monitor.
 It’s also a great option if you are struggling to interpret your cycle using temperature or ovulation sticks.
 This will tell you exactly the best day to try for a baby.
 Pinpointing your ovulation day is the best way to increase your chances of getting pregnant.

-If you’re relaxed about how long it takes to conceive, or prefer an inexpensive method then this machine isn’t for you.
+This machine isn’t for you if you’re relaxed about how long it takes to conceive, or prefer an inexpensive method.
 We do highly recommend at least using ovulation sticks or charting your temperatures, or both.

 The Clearblue Fertility monitor has over 130 reviews on Amazon.
 Click here for more reviews and get an idea of what other moms think of this machine.